 If the X-ray is being done to determine an injury, special care will be taken to prevent

 further injury.
 For example, a splint or brace may be applied to the leg or arm if

 a fracture is suspected.

-- Some X-ray studies may require several different positions of the extremity.
-It is
+Some X-ray studies may require several different positions of the extremity.
+It's

 extremely important to remain completely still while the exposure is made, as any

 movement may distort the image and even require another X-ray to be done to obtain